steelvelveteen/i3_dotfiles/Readme.md

 Download the latest release and unzip in your `~/.fonts` directory

+## colorls

+Install colorls by running command gem install colorls and voila.
+Of course you should have install gem on your machine.

 ## Polybar

 Do a yaourt polybar and you will see *community* and *AUR* versions.
 Get the AUR version, usually in position 3.